Maine Psychology Doctorate Programs

 University of Maine

-The University of Maine has offered an APA-accredited Ph.D. in Clinical Psychology since 1975, and today’s students can choose to take a generalist approach to their education or they can opt for a focus on clinical child or neuropsychology.
-Only about three or four students are admitted in a typical year, and graduates have earned professional licensure at about an 80% rate since 2009.
+The University of Maine has offered an APA-accredited Ph.D. in Clinical Psychology since 1975, and today’s students can choose to take a generalist track or opt for a focus on clinical child or neuropsychology.
+Only about three or four students are admitted in a typical year.
+Between 2012 and 2022 that amounts to a total of 28 graduates, 93% of whom have gone on to become licensed.

 • Institution type: Public